Branimir Hrgota: International career

 Hrgota was eligible to play national team football for Sweden, Croatia, and Bosnia and Herzegovina.
 The Croatia U21 coach Ivo Šušak contacted him during the fall of 2012 in an attempt to bring Hrgota over to his team.
 However, in the summer of 2014, prior to Sweden's game against Austria in the UEFA European Championship qualifiers, Hrgota was called up to, and accepted to join, the Sweden national team.
 On 16 March 2022 Hrgota was selected for the World Cup Qualifier playoff 2022 against the Czech Republic and Poland, but did not get playing time.

 Personal life

 Hrgota was born in Zenica in Bosnia and Herzegovina during the Bosnian War.
 His parents are ethnic Croats.
 The family moved to Sweden when Branimir was a child, settling in Jönköping.
+His younger brother, Marin, is also a footballer who plays for TSV Neudrossenfeld in the Bayernliga Nord.